sagefarrenholz/Blimp/README.md

 ## Installing
 1. Run `make` in the root directory of  the project.
 This creates the static library in the bin directory.
-2. Include libBMP.h.
+2. Include blimp.h
-3. Link against libBMP.a.
+3. Link against blimp.a

 ## Getting Started
 Intialize your image.
 By default a new BMP image is 64 x 64 and has a bit depth of 24.